 Who was involved in the Plot?

-The plot centred around five conspirators, Robert Catesby, Thomas Winter, Thomas Percy, John Wright and Guy (or Guido) Fawkes, later joined by Robert Keyes, who determined to blow up of the House of Lords in 1605.
+The plot centred around five conspirators, Robert Catesby, Thomas Winter, Thomas Percy, John Wright and Guy (or Guido) Fawkes, later joined by Robert Keyes and seven other known accomplices, who determined to blow up of the House of Lords in 1605.
 The detonation was to take place on State Opening day, when the King, Lords and Commons would all be present in the Lords Chamber.

 There is no doubt that Fawkes, though remembered wrongly as the principal conspirator, was in fact a minor cog in the wheel.
 Born in 1570 at York, he was brought up as a Protestant.
 In 1593, he enlisted as a mercenary in the Spanish Army in the Netherlands - he became a Catholic shortly before that date.
 He was at the capture of Calais in 1595, where he apparently distinguished himself greatly.
 He may have been chosen for his skills when it was planned to tunnel under the House, and it was an advantage that, having been abroad for some time, he was not known in London.

 The plot was discovered, in the official version, through an anonymous letter to Lord Monteagle, a Catholic, warning him not to attend the State Opening.
 Whether the letter was genuine or a forgery is uncertain.
 In any event, on the 4 November an initial search was made of Parliament (initially, it is said by Monteagle and the Lord Chamberlain, Suffolk).
 The cellar was thoroughly searched at midnight and Fawkes found with the gunpowder.
 He was then arrested.

 What happened to Guy Fawkes and the other conspirators?